Canada’s Bombardier says it will cut 5,000 jobs

 MONTREAL (AP) — Canadian plane and train maker Bombardier Inc. said Thursday it will shed 5,000 jobs and sell off two units as part of a five-year plan to rein in costs, focus on rail and business jets, and reduce debt.

-About 2,500 Bombardier workers will be laid off in Quebec and 600 in Ontario while 2,000 cuts will be overseas.
+About 2,500 Bombardier workers will be laid off in Quebec and 500 in Ontario while about 2,000 cuts will be overseas.

 The Montreal-based company said will sell its Q400 turboprop aircraft program to a subsidiary of Longview Aviation Capital Corp. for about US$300 million.
 The Montreal-based company also announced the sale of its flight training business to CAE Inc. for about US$645 million.

-Note: This story has been corrected to add that Bombardier is saying there will be 500 cuts in Ontario, not 600